 AI rewrites the rules of the market

-Perhaps the biggest shift is in the creation of advanced adaptive algorithms that adapt to changing market patterns.
-These AI systems can now forecast results, optimize strategies in the moment, and even influence market sentiment.
+Perhaps the biggest shift is in the creation of advanced adaptive algorithms that track market trends as they change.
+These AI systems can now forecast results with improved prediction precision, optimize execution for more rational trading strategies, and even influence market sentiment.
 For instance, AI systems can recognize a pattern in worldwide news, provide trading signals based on these insights, and execute thousands of trades before the human analysts have even absorbed the headlines.

 The new role of artificial intelligence in finance

 Sophisticated trading software (historically limited to hedge funds and investment banks) is now being utilized on a growing scale within retail platforms.
-Robo-advisors, AI-driven ETFs (exchange-traded funds), and intelligent trading assistants provide advanced strategies for individual investors.
+Robo-advisors, AI-driven ETFs (exchange-traded funds), and intelligent trading assistants now provide advanced strategies for individual investors across multiple asset classes.
 This means that financial markets become more accessible, automated, and personalized.

 AI is rebuilding financial markets from within

-Even regulatory technology (RegTech) is powered by AI, helping firms stay compliant by automatically detecting suspicious activity, and adapting to new laws in real time.
+Even regulatory technology (RegTech) is powered by AI, with large language models helping firms stay compliant by automatically detecting suspicious activity and adapting compliance workflows to new laws in real time.
 AI’s impact goes beyond just profits.
-The implementation of AI helps to boost transparency, security, and fairness in the markets.
+The implementation of AI helps to boost transparency, security, and fairness in the markets, benefiting market participants as well.s.

 Benefits of artificial intelligence trading technology